sirbh/animation-public/README.md

 ## Instructions

-1. Fork and clone the project
+1. Fork and clone the project.

 2. Go to website [undraw.co](https://undraw.co/illustrations), or any free SVG open-source of you choice.
 Select and download a picture to work with animation